GoogleChrome/CertificateTransparency/site_operators.md

 that is "CT qualified" or "disclosed via CT."

 In general, a site operator does not need to take special action to support Certificate Transparency.
-This is because RFC 6962 defines three ways of providing the necessary information for CT: within the certificate, within a stapled OCSP response, or directly by the TLS server.
-Nearly every CA supports CT through the first method, meaning that when you get a certificate, it will already support CT and require no further configuration.
+This is because nearly every CA supports CT through the inclusion of SCTs embedded directly in the certificate, meaning that your certificate likely already supports CT with require no further configuration.
 If you are using a cloud provider to terminate your TLS connections, the cloud provider may also support CT via TLS, requiring no further action on your part.

 Supporting CT within the certificate itself is the preferred and recommended way to enable CT support.
 If you obtain a certificate from your CA and it does